Cars on the Road: Release

-Cars on the Road premiered on September 8, 2022 on Disney+, part of Disney+ Day and consists of nine episodes.
+Cars on the Road premiered on September 8, 2022, on Disney+, part of Disney+ Day and consists of nine episodes.

-Additionally, all episodes were uploaded to the Disney Junior YouTube channel from September 5, 2023 to December 24, 2023.
-Disney Junior also added a compilation of the entire show on January 7, 2024, while the official Pixar Cars channel uploaded a compilation of the first five episodes on February 7, 2024 and of the remaining ones on March 14, 2024.
-Internationally, Disney Jr. Latinoamérica added all episodes to its YouTube channel from November 2023 to March 2024, Disney Junior España from January through February 2024 as well as a compilation on March 10, 2024 and Disney Junior Deutschland from October 2023 to February, 2024.
-Finally, Cars on the Road had its linear debut on the German Disney Channel on November 19, 2023.
+Additionally, all episodes were uploaded to the Disney Junior YouTube channel from September 5, 2023, to December 24, 2023.
+Disney Junior also added a compilation of the entire show on January 7, 2024.
+Internationally, Disney Jr. Latinoamérica, Disney Junior España and Disney Junior Deutschland uploaded the episodes of the show to their YouTube channels beginning in fall 2023.
+Finally, Cars on the Road debuted on the German Disney Channel on November 19, 2023.

-The series premiered on tv with the episode "Gettin' Hitched" on Disney Jr. on June 7, 2025, after the popularity the series got after posting full episodes on YouTube.
-The series also aired on Disney Channel on June 8, 2025 and went off its broadcast on June 29, 2025.
+The series premiered on TV with the episode "Gettin' Hitched" on Disney Jr. on June 7, 2025, after the popularity the series got after posting full episodes on YouTube.
+The series also aired on Disney Channel on June 8, 2025, and went off its broadcast on June 29, 2025.
 The series also aired on Disney XD.

 Marketing

-The official trailer was released by Pixar’s YouTube channel on August 1, 2022.
+The official trailer was released by Pixar's YouTube channel on August 1, 2022.
 To promote the series' release, McDonald's launched its promotional campaign by including one of eight toys free with the purchase of a Happy Meal.